-Basic earnings per share ("EPS") is computed by dividing net income attributable to common shareholders by the weighted average number of common shares outstanding during the periods presented.
-Diluted earnings per share is computed using the weighted average number of common shares outstanding plus the effect of dilutive securities outstanding during the periods presented, using treasury stock method.
+Basic earnings per share ("EPS") is computed by dividing net income attributable to the holders of the Company's common stock by the weighted average number of shares of common stock outstanding during the periods presented.
+Diluted earnings per share is computed using the weighted average number of shares of common stock outstanding plus the effect of dilutive securities outstanding during the periods presented, using the treasury stock method.
 See Note 17 for a discussion of shares treated as treasury shares for accounting purposes.